 - Operative on the application date if approved

 - Valid after the policy is delivered and accepted by the insured during his or her lifetime and continued insurability

 - Begins on the account’s coverage effective date

-Of the three alternatives noted above, paying the premium at the time of application is the best method for getting your life insurance policy to start right away.
+Of the three alternatives noted above, paying the premium at the time of application is the best method for starting the effective date as early as possible.

 Without Waiting Period

 Buying life insurance without a waiting period is also possible for people willing to answer questions and/or agree to a medical examination.
 In addition, applicants of any health status can obtain same day coverage with no waiting period for accidental death.

 - Fully underwritten policies include health questions and medical exams.
 It takes longer to get the coverage approved, but there is no waiting period for death benefit claims once the contract becomes effective.

 - Simplified issue policies feature non-medical questions, no medical exam, and no waiting period before death benefit claims become payable.
 However, the face amounts are modest.